Hadiasemi/Algorithms/Algorithms.md

 |:-----:|:------:|:-------:|:------:|:------:|:-------------:|:------:|
 | Big O | log(n) |  log(n) | log(n) | log(n) |      O(n)     |  O(n)  |

+Worst case for the insertion of a key into a "standard" Binary Search Tree O(n)

 ## Three type of trees:

 * Full: leaf with no children or with to leaves